Looking for a new way to discover Europe? Put the fun between your legs and explore the continent by bicycle touring in Europe.

 At the end of the day

 After a long day’s ride, you’ll need a place to recharge your batteries from cycling in Europe.
 If you’re on a tight budget or just love the outdoors, pack light and stay in campgrounds.
-Otherwise, stay in a hotel or a hostel; it frees you from lugging around a tent, sleeping bag, and cooking equipment.
+Otherwise, stay in a hotel, hostel, or even a homestay; it frees you from lugging around a tent, sleeping bag, and cooking equipment.
 European campgrounds tend to be fairly crowded; if you’re willing to sacrifice privacy in order to mix and mingle with locals, camping can add a fun dimension to your trip.

 Take sensible precautions to prevent theft.
 Use an improved Kryptonite-style bike lock to secure your bike to something sturdy.
 Never leave your pump, handlebar bag, panniers, water bottle, or computer on your bike when you can’t see it.
 Keep your bike inside whenever possible.
 At hotels or hostels, ask if there is a locked bike room, and, if not, ask for a place to put your bike inside overnight.
 Remember that hotels and many pensions don’t really have rules against taking a bike up to your room; just do it unobtrusively.